-This is a guide about blowing up a balloon with baking soda and vinegar.
+This is a page about blowing up a balloon with baking soda and vinegar.
 The chemical reaction that takes place when you mix baking soda and vinegar can be used to blow up a balloon.

 Place a lump of coal in bowl and sprinkle 1 Tbsp. salt over the coal.
 Carefully pour 2 Tbsp. water over salt.
 In the same manner, pour 2 Tbsp. of laundry bluing.
 Then add 2 or 3 drops of mercurochrome.
 Repeat with food coloring.
 After several days, you should have a colorful mosslike growth.
 If not, add a few more drops of water.
 This is something small children really enjoy!